 He loves the idea of investing in causes that support his local community, and buying locally sourced products.
 He keeps 40% of his funds in community investments vehicles.
 The profits he makes go back into his account, so he can give even more next year.

 THE SOCIAL PHILANTHROPIST

 10% PLANNED, 90% EMERGENT

 There are a couple of nonprofit organizations he likes to give to, because he has a personal connection with the mission - such as an organization that raises money for an illness that one of his family members has struggled with.

 Outside of that, most of his donations occur when when friends and family email him with requests.
 He has a ton of college buddies who are always running races or shaving their beard for charity, or generally sending emails about nonprofits they care about.

 At the end of the year, he checks out all the organizations he’s given to as a result of his connections.
 He feels good about supporting the causes his friends care about and the diversity of his philanthropy.

 50% EMERGENT, 50% INVESTMENT

 She wants her philanthropy to make an impact, even if it’s unconventional.
 She cares about causes like education and access to healthy food, and likes to fund innovative approaches.
 She keeps about half of her GivingFund aside for when she hears about a cool programs.
-At the end of the year, she revisits all the organizations she gave to, and antes up on a few that she she's really excited about.
+Sometimes she’ll meet someone starting a new community program, or working on getting an advocacy campaign off the ground and feel motivated to help them jump start the idea.
+At the end of the year, she revisits all the organizations and individuals she gave to, and antes up on a few that she she's really excited about.